solsensor/sol/README.md

 Some actions (like adding a new reading) can only be performed by sensors.
 These endpoints are authenticated via a sensor token.
-To get a sensor token, you need to specify the sensor for which you want to get a token, and the user token you provide must correspond to the sensor's owner.
+To get a sensor token, you need to specify the hardware id of the sensor for which you want to get a token, and the user token you provide must correspond to the sensor's owner.

 ```
 $ curl \